-The cost of housing in Philadelphia is relatively affordable and there are various housing options available, which is part of the reason many people from nearby cities seek accommodation in Philadelphia.
-Expats who intend to stay for the long-term tend to buy property, although most people start off by renting.
+The cost of accommodation in Philadelphia is relatively affordable and there are various housing options available, which is part of the reason many people from nearby cities seek accommodation in Philadelphia.
+Expats who intend to stay for the long term tend to buy property, although most people start off by renting.

 Types of accommodation in Philadelphia

 The city has been a major settlement for many centuries.
-As a result, there is an interesting mix of architecture in Philadelphia.
-The first rowhouses in the US were built here and, while the original buildings are not around anymore, similar townhouses can be found all over.
+As a result, there's an interesting mix of architecture in Philadelphia.
+The first rowhouses in the US were built here and, while the original buildings aren't around anymore, similar townhouses can be found all over.